Cloud-SPAN/create-aws-instance-1-open-account/_episodes/02-configure-your-account.md

 We now are going to add multi-factor authentication (MFA) to your Root user account as an extra security mechanism.
 This requires you to download an app to your mobile phone, as described below.

 > ## No mobile phone?
 > If you don't have a mobile phone, don't worry, you can skip this step and go straight to **3.
-Create an IAM user account to create and manage your instance**
+Create an IAM user account to create and manage your instance**.
 > If you are not using MFA it is best to use your AWS Root user account only from your personal computer or trusted computer.
 {: .callout}